4GeeksAcademy/css-tutorial-exercises-course/exercises/04.1-Combined-Rules/README.md

 1. Combine the 4 padding rules into just one using the `padding` rule.

-2. Combine the all background rules, but the `background-size`, into just one line using the `background:` rule.
+2. Combine all background rules, but the `background-size`, into just one line using the `background:` rule.

 *The `background-size` cannot be combined, the browsers don't support it yet.*

-## Hint:
+## 💡 Hint:

 - How to use the background-size: http://lmgtfy.com/?q=css+background